skip to main content

 Cybersecurity attacks can come in many forms, so it’s important that the workforce is aware of the various threats to understand the best solutions for protection.
 Invasive methods such as phishing emails have unfortunately become a standard in employee inboxes and, when engaged, can spread malware throughout a system.
 If an employee suspects an email to be a phishing attempt, it’s critical that they do not click on any links and notify their IT security department immediately.

 As corporations continue to operate in a hybrid work model, it’s essential that proper security measures are in place to best protect individuals as well as businesses from losing confidential data.
-Sharp's remote work technology bundles include all the hardware and software employees need to work remotely, including optional IT security monitoring to protect from cybersecurity attacks.
+Sharp's remote work technology offerings include all the hardware and software employees need to work remotely, including IT security monitoring to protect from cybersecurity attacks.
 Learn more here >>

 Subscribe